Ivan-Mol/Ivan-Mol/README.md

 Hi everyone!

 This repository contains projects and code examples showcasing my skills and experience.
-Here, you will find a collection of Java applications, algorithms, and frameworks that I have worked on.

 ## Skills and experience: